MartinGeisse/grumpyrest/doc/howto-request-body.md

 ## Custom Types

 You can extend grumpyrest with custom types, both for request body parsing and response body generation.
-Both cases are implemented as a class that implements `JsonTypeAdapter` and gets registered in the `JsonRegistry` of the `JsonEngine` like this:
+For that you'll have to write a class that implements `JsonSerializer` and/or `JsonDeserializer` and gets registered in the `JsonRegistries` (actually the `JsonSerializerRegistry` and/or `JsonDeserializerRegistry`) of the `JsonEngine` like
+this:

 ```
 restApi.getJsonEngine().addTypeAdapter(new MyTypeAdapter());